Shelob9/meadow-foam/working-on.md

 ### BirdDog: Problems

 - People want to use Twitter to send long messages.
 They tend to solve this with a screen shot of notes, which is clunky and not accessible.
-  - By "not accesible" I mean the lack of alt tag on image means the image can't be read with a screen reader.
+  - By "not accessible" I mean the lack of alt tag on image means the image can't be read with a screen reader.
 - Screenshots of tweets are useful for sharing tweets without worrying about deletes, also not accesible.

 ### BirdDog: Solutions